After opening 1NT many players use the Styaman respons 2 when they have a major suiter of 5 cards

 this context, the responder shows a five-cards major suiter with 7-8HCP and 1 singleton whose color is undeterminated.

-When the opener is fitted in the major but has a weakness in a color, if the singleton has the same color it is as gold, if not it has nearly no interest.
+When the opener is fitted in the major but has a weakness in a color (3 weak cards), if the singleton has this same color it is as useful as gold, if not it is not useful and has nearly no interest.

 1![]() |